Apprenticeships Process

 Employing organisations must have a Government Digital Apprenticeship Service (DAS) account AND add their apprentice and course details on to this, in order to complete various mandatory steps, such as;

-• Managing tuition fee (such as levy / levy transfers / co-investment reservations) during application stage
+• Managing tuition fee funds (such as levy / levy transfers / co-investment reservations) during application stage.

-• If recruiting externally to an apprenticeship vacancy, you can also advertise via Government platforms using this account.
+• If recruiting externally to an apprenticeship vacancy, you can also use this account to advertise on the Government’s widely referred to apprenticeship vacancy platforms.

-Guides to help you create and update a DAS account:
+Guides to help you create and update employer DAS account:

 Employer